AbhijitBiradar/Polestar/README.md

 # Polestar
-This is Hybrid automation framework developing in REST Assured API
+This is Hybrid REST API automation framework developing using REST Assured API & Java